spkhaorde/Admin-Panel-in-Django/README.md

 # Admin-Panel-in-Django
-This is an Admin Panel created in django web framework
+This is an TO DO - Admin Panel created in django web framework